HassanElDessouki/Homebridge-ConnectLifeAC/README.md

 ------------

-**You will need to install **homebridge-http-advanced-accessory plugin** in your Homebridge **Place the following in the plugin settings
+You will need to install **homebridge-http-advanced-accessory plugin** in Homebridge Place the following in the plugin settings:

 ```
 {